swiftlang/swift-evolution/proposals/nnnn-strict-memory-safety.md

 * `withUnsafeCurrentTask` and `UnsafeCurrentTask`: The `UnsafeCurrentTask` type does not provide lifetime safety, and must only be used within the closure passed to `withUnsafeCurrentTask`.
 * `UnownedSerialExecutor`: This type is intentionally not lifetime safe.
 It's primary use is the `unownedExecutor` property of the `Actor` protocol, which documents the lifetime assumptions of the `UnownedSerialExecutor` instance it produces.

 All of these APIs will be marked `@unsafe`.
-For all of the types that are `@unsafe`, any API that uses that type in its signature will also be marked `@unsafe`, such as `Array.withUnsafeBufferPointer`.
+For standard library APIs that involve unsafe types, those that are safe to use will be marked `@safe` while those that require the user to maintain some aspect of safety will be marked `@unsafe`.
 Unless mentioned above, standard library APIs that do not have an unsafe type in their signature, but use unsafe constructs in their implementation, will be considered to be safe.

 ### Unsafe compiler flags